-Burdock and wild rhubarb have funny-sounding names, and they've both been used as part of Chinese medicine for centuries.
-But the similarities pretty much end there, especially when it comes to the nutritional breakdown of burdock versus rhubarb.
+Burdock and wild rhubarb have funny-sounding names and they've both been used in Chinese medicine for centuries — but the similarities pretty much end there, especially when it comes to the nutritional breakdown of burdock versus rhubarb.

-While burdock is fairly high in carbohydrates, rhubarb can fit in nicely on a low-carb or keto diet.
-Burdock and rhubarb are both high in antioxidants, but burdock is connected to healthy blood and skin health, while rhubarb protects your digestive system, kidneys, heart and brain.
+While burdock is fairly high in carbohydrates, rhubarb can fit in nicely into a low-carb or keto diet.
+Burdock and rhubarb are both high in antioxidants, but burdock is tied to healthy blood and skin health, while rhubarb protects your digestive system, kidneys, heart and brain.

 Burdock vs. Rhubarb Nutrition

 If you're following a low-carb or keto diet, the nutritional differences between burdock and rhubarb are important.
 One hundred grams of burdock, which is about 3/4 cup of chopped pieces, has 17.3 grams of carbohydrates, while the same amount of rhubarb has only 4.5 grams.